 The commentators, pundits, family, friends, social media.
 Everyone was bringing up ’16’.

 “These past 16 months” they kept saying.
-“We needed this after the last 16 months”.
+“We needed this after these past 16 months”.

 True, the wait to see England book a spot in a final has been wearisome, stressful and even a little embarrassing.
 But it’s been absolutely nothing compared to what the nation has had to go through since March 2020.

-The whole country – even those who can take or leave football at the best of times – needed some respite after these past 16 months.
-Some reason to cheer and scream and shout with joy.
+The whole country – even those who can take or leave football at the best of times – needed a reason to cheer and scream and shout with joy.

 On Wednesday evening, Gareth Southgate’s Three Lions gave us exactly that – coming from behind to beat Denmark 2-1 after extra-time with a winner from Harry Kane.